travis-ci/docs-travis-ci-com/user/reference/overview.md

 This is a sudo-enabled LXD container build environment, as close to a virtual machine as you can get in the container world.
 A Linux environment is run within an unprivileged LXD container.

 * Fast spin-up (decreased build time when compared to full VM), yet some [limitations](/user/reference/overview/#linux-security-and-lxd-container) do apply
-* It starts with min 2 vCPUs, and if there is more computing time available, the host can dynamically assign it to speed up your build
+* It starts with a minimum of 2 vCPUs, and if there is more computing time available, the host can dynamically assign it to speed up your build

 #### Choose a Virtualization type

 For the majority of cases, whenever available, we recommend using LXD-based containers.

-Use full VM only if LXD is not available or you need
+Use a full VM only if LXD is not available or you need
 * privileged fs access
 * specific system call interception
 * hugepages support (subject to changes on short notice)